 Using the Sound Foundations Record Stabilizing Ring Clamp is a breeze.
 You just unpack it, give it a quick wipe down and set it very carefully down on your first record.
 You must of course be very careful to make sure the clamp does not foul the platter, mat or structures around the top surface of your record player.

 The ring clamp fits my main deck comfortably and clears everything.
 You must check this first, to avoid problems later.
-Direct-drive helps of course, because you have a decent amount of torque to deal with the additional rotating mass and inertia of the system.
-The KD-600 barely even notices the extra 1.2kg ceramic mat, plus 1.5kg of center and edge clamps, what a deck!
+Direct-drive helps of course because you have a decent amount of torque to deal with the additional rotating mass and inertia of the system.
+The KD-600 barely even notices the extra 1.2kg ceramic mat, plus 1.5kg of centre and edge clamps, what a deck!

 Centring it is important and can be slightly tricky.
 I suggest nudging it slightly to get it as close to centred as you can.
 A centring tool would be handy, perhaps Sound Foundations can include one in future editions.

 In a word, fantastic.
 The record clamp did an excellent job flattening warped records and reducing warp-induced wow.
 In combination with a centre clamp, as you see in these images, the peripheral clamp really helps couple the record to the mat, which is what you want.